privacyguides/privacyguides.org/docs/android/overview.en.md

 All devices with Google Play Services installed automatically generate an [advertising ID](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) used for targeted advertising.
 Disable this feature to limit the data collected about you.

-On Android distributions with [Sandboxed Google Play](https://grapheneos.org/usage#sandboxed-google-play), go to ⚙️ Settings → Apps → Sandboxed Google Play → Google Settings → Ads and select **Delete advertising ID**.
+On Android distributions with [Sandboxed Google Play](https://grapheneos.org/usage#sandboxed-google-play), go to :gear: Settings → Apps → Sandboxed Google Play → Google Settings → Ads and select **Delete advertising ID**.

 On Android distributions with privileged Google Play Services (such as stock OSes), the setting may be in one of several locations.
 Check

-- ⚙️ Settings → Google → Ads
+- :gear: Settings → Google → Ads
-- ⚙️ Settings → Privacy → Ads
+- :gear: Settings → Privacy → Ads

 Depending on your system, you will either be given the option to delete your advertising ID or to "Opt out of interest-based ads".
 You should delete the advertising ID if you are given the option to, and if you are not, we recommend that you opt out of interested-based ads and then reset your advertising ID.